Access to Resilience

 These tools are usually designed for organisations to work through themselves; however, we expect grant holders to provide support and guidance on the use of the tools for the groups they will be supporting.

 You may already use diagnostic tools or other methods to support you with your work.
-If so, please tell us what they are.

 If you are not familiar with this approach, we have provided some options which you may find useful.